Florida’s Space Coast Fun at Kennedy Space Center

-6. Some Kennedy Space Center shows are more appropriate for children than others.
+Some Kennedy Space Center shows and presentations are more appropriate for children than others.

-Check with a customer service agent for recommendations on which shows are geared toward kids or adults.
+Take a moment to check with a customer service agent for recommendations on which shows are geared toward kids or adults.
 The list of shows and performances throughout the day at KSC is simply overwhelming.
-However, some of the shows are geared toward elementary school children instead of adults.
+Don’t try to see them all in one day.